Previous Topic

 Principles means the principles for assessing whether direct investments or managed funds are acceptable investments, being investments that:

-1. clearly contribute to the Government’s economic strategy, by being invested into one of the following businesses which will deliver economic and other positive impacts for New Zealand (either as direct investments or through a managed fund):
+1. clearly contribute to the Government’s economic strategy, by being invested into one of the following businesses or projects which will deliver economic and other positive impacts for New Zealand (either as direct investments or through a managed fund):

 1. businesses whose business model does not involve acquisition or ownership of property; or